 One of my earliest and strongest memories is the urge to dance.
 My mother’s friend once said to me as a child, ‘don’t you know how to walk Sylvana?!!’
 Skipping and dancing were much more fun!

 I grew up in a little country town in Australia, where there were no dance teachers.
 When I moved to the city as a young adult I was excited to finally have the opportunity to attend a class.
 The excitement was short lived – the teacher named the complicated steps and everyone did them…except me, the one who had never learned them as a child.

-I resigned myself to dancing my own way – and I always have, much to the amusement of my children at times.
+I resigned myself to dancing my own way – and I always have.
 The urge to dance became less insistent as the demands of a large family, study, work and many other interests gained centre stage.
 In my life there was no regular opportunity for dance – except when I played music as a sound track to housework!!
 I found that when dancing this way I had a tendency to repeat a small repertoire of moves to a variety of beats – fun, but certainly no challenge.

 I have always been interested in exploring and nurturing the physical, intellectual, psychological and spiritual elements of what it means to be a human being – Nia helps me to integrate all of those aspects of who I am into one joyful package.
 I LOVE Nia!!